Last Updated on June 28, 2022

 Use even long strokes to cover the furniture with primer.
-If there are areas that you noticed are not cover, do not spray paint such areas.
+If there are areas that you noticed are not covered, do not spray paint such areas.
 This is to avoid a situation where your paint drips.
 After the drying of the first coat, add a touch-up or another coat if it is necessary.

 You can then carry out another sanding session so that any available inconsistencies or bubbles, as a result of the priming, are removed.
 Do not start to spray until you are sure that your primer is completely dry.

 Once you are through with your priming and it is dry, then you are ready to paint.
 Spray your paint by utilizing long even strokes.
-Use the right distance between the sprayer and the furniture, so that you do not get built up paint marks such as rings.
+Use the right distance between the sprayer and the furniture, so that you do not get built-up paint marks such as rings.

 Just like when you were priming, don’t try to spray paint with the aim of using a single coat.
 Having a second coat is always better and preferable.
-Spraying with the aim of just a single coat will lead to dripping of the paint and additional work of sanding it off later.
+Spraying with the aim of just a single coat will lead to the dripping of the paint and additional work of sanding it off later.

-There is some part of the furniture you need to pay more attention to, such as the ornate details, arms, legs and corners.
+There is some part of the furniture you need to pay more attention to, such as the ornate details, arms, legs, and corners.
 There is a higher risk of getting drips in these areas.

 A major advantage you will get from using spray paint as opposed to traditional painting is that within 10 minutes your first coat should be dry enough for a second coat.
 You will thus, be able to complete your job more quickly.

-If you are painting with a darker color, you might need more coats compared to lighter color.
+If you are painting with a darker color, you might need more coats compared to lighter colors.
 Allow each coat to dry after which you can decide if you will need another coat or not.

 Even though not every type of furniture requires to be sealed, you will need to seal the painting if the furniture is frequently used.
-An example of a frequently used furniture is a table in the dining room.
+An example of frequently used furniture is a table in the dining room.

 Using a polyacrylic coat on the table will make it possible for the furniture to continue to look new for a longer time.
-You can, however, seal any other furniture you are painting including coffee tables, armchairs and desktops, as it’s just only an extra step.
+You can, however, seal any other furniture you are painting including coffee tables, armchairs, and desktops, as it’s just only an extra step.

 If after you have carried out sanding and priming, you find out that the paint is not sticking to the furniture, which is very unlikely, then you might need to add another primer coat and sand before you add paint again.